 - Accidents resulting from collisions with unmarked obstructions

-Common Causes of Single Vehicle Car Accidents
+Common Causes of Single Vehicle Accidents

 There are many causes for single vehicle car accidents including factors such as speeding, age, and alcohol use by drivers.
 Other factors can play a role too.
 Mechanical failures, road obstructions, and unmarked hazards may result in single vehicle accidents.

-Types of Injuries in Single Vehicle Accidents
+Types of Injuries in Single Car Accidents

 Single vehicle accidents can cause serious injuries.
 Those involved could be facing: